 What is cancer?

-The term cancer refers to a large number of diseases characterized by uncontrolled cell growth.
+The term cancer refers to diseases characterized by uncontrolled cell growth.
 These diseases most often result in an abnormal mass of tissue (tumor) without a purpose, although there are forms of cancer that do not cause tumors.
 Cancer cells grow faster than normal cells, are uncoordinated, and often continue to grow if treatment is not pursued.

-There are many different types of cancers; any cell in the body has the potential to become cancerous.
+There are many different types of cancer; any cell in the body has the potential to become cancerous.
 Cancers are classified based on the tissues (e.g., muscle, skin, organ) from which they arise.
-It is important to note that tumors can be both benign (non-cancerous and usually non-life threatening) or malignant (cancerous and life-threatening if not treated).
-Benign tumors grow in a local area in a uniform, smooth expansion, but malignant cancers may invade the surrounding tissues or spread even farther.
+Tumors can be either benign (non-cancerous) or malignant (cancerous).
+Benign tumors grow in a local area in a uniform, smooth expansion, while malignant cancers may invade the surrounding tissues or spread even farther.
 One of the distinctive characteristics of a malignant tumor is its ability to metastasize.
-This is when cancer cells leave the primary site (where the cancer began), travel to other locations throughout the body, and bind to tissues unrelated to the original cancer.
+This is when cancer cells leave the primary site and travel to other locations throughout the body, binding to tissues unrelated to the original cancer site.

 All mammals have immune safeguards to prevent or repair cellular damage.
 However, these protective mechanisms are not perfect.
-Some individuals have defects in their defenses, resulting in a higher than expected incidence of cancer.
+Some individuals have defects in their defenses, resulting in a higher-than-expected incidence of cancer.
 Some of those defects are present at birth; for example, some purebred dogs have inherited tendencies to develop specific forms of cancer.
-Others develop over time.
-In some instances, the protective mechanisms are unable to cope with or repair excessive damage from external (e.g., environmental) factors.
+Other defects develop over time.
+In some instances, the protective mechanisms are unable to cope with or repair excessive damage from external (i.e., environmental) factors.
 No matter the defect, all result in mutations.

 Why has my pet developed cancer?

-There is no good answer as to why some pets develop cancer.
-About one in four dogs will develop cancer.
-The rate is similar for cats.
-Cancer is the leading cause of death in older pets.
-There are many factors that can influence the development of cancer, but just as in humans, it is impossible to truly know why some individuals develop cancer while others do not.
+There are many factors that can influence the development of cancer but, just as in humans, it is impossible to truly know why some individuals develop cancer while others do not.

 How is cancer diagnosed?

-Your veterinarian may suspect that your pet has cancer based on certain clinical signs (e.g., a lump, loss of appetite and/or energy, and weight loss).
-X-rays may be useful in detecting internal tumors, including metastases.
+Your veterinarian may suspect that your pet has cancer-based on clinical signs.
+Radiographs (X-rays) may be useful in detecting internal tumors and metastases.
 Blood tests can help detect some tumors.
 To identify most tumor types, it is necessary to obtain a sample of the tumor.
-Depending on the type of tumor suspected, your veterinarian may obtain this sample through a fine needle aspiration, a tissue biopsy, or full removal of the tumor.
-In some cases, an exploratory surgery or ultrasound guidance may be needed.
+Depending on the type of tumor suspected, your veterinarian may obtain this sample through a fine needle aspiration (FNA), a tissue biopsy, or full removal of the tumor.
+In some cases, exploratory surgery or guided ultrasound may be needed.

 What types of treatment are available?

-The most common and often most effective treatment is surgical removal of the tumor.
-Other treatments may be considered for tumors that are too big or too numerous to be removed, in inaccessible locations, and for non-tumor types of cancer such as leukemia.
-These include drugs (chemotherapy), immunotherapy (specific or nonspecific stimulation of the immune system), and radiation therapy.
-These treatments are typically performed at specialty centers.
-New approaches, such as cancer vaccines, are under research and development.
+The most common and often most effective treatment is the surgical removal of the tumor.
+Other treatments may be considered for tumors that are too big or too numerous to be removed, are in inaccessible locations, and for non-tumor types of cancer (i.e., leukemia).
+These treatments include chemotherapy, immunotherapy, and radiation therapy and are typically performed at specialty centers.

-Chemotherapy, radiation, and immunotherapy are not suitable for all types of cancer and may have significant side effects.
-Approximately 85% of animals who undergo chemotherapy will not develop side effects.
+Chemotherapy, immunotherapy, and radiation are not suitable for all types of cancer and may have significant side effects.
+Approximately 85% of animals who undergo chemotherapy will not develop side effects from it.
 Those that do, however, can usually be treated symptomatically with medications, and the symptoms are usually short-lived.
-Less than 5% of pet treated with chemotherapy will need to be hospitalized for adverse effects.
-Most pets feeling sick before chemotherapy actually feel better once they have received treatment (especially pets with lymphoma).
+Less than 5% of pets treated with chemotherapy will need to be hospitalized for adverse effects.
+Most pets that feel sick before chemotherapy will feel better after they receive treatment (especially pets with lymphoma).

-There are many issues to be considered in the decisions on cancer treatment and your veterinarian or veterinary oncologist will discuss these with you.
+There are many issues to be considered in the decisions around cancer treatment and your veterinarian or veterinary oncologist will discuss these with you.

 Can cancer be cured?

 There are instances, with malignant as well as benign tumors, when surgery provides a cure.
 In most cases of malignant cancer, however, a permanent cure is not necessarily possible or even the goal.
 Instead, the goal is to provide the best quality of life for your pet for as long as possible.
 The treatment should never be worse than the disease.
-Some pets – even those with more aggressive cancers – may experience long remissions (disappearance of detectable cancer for a period of time) with treatment, but eventually the cancer comes back.
+Some pets, even those with more aggressive cancers, may experience long remissions (disappearance of detectable cancer) with treatment, but the cancer eventually comes back.

-As in humans, our understanding of cancer in animals is increasing.
-As our understanding of the disease improves, our ability to control, and even cure, cancer will also improve.
+Our understanding of cancer in animals is increasing and as our understanding of the disease improves, our ability to control or cure it will also improve.
 If your pet is diagnosed with cancer, be sure to learn as much as you can about it.
 Although there might not be a cure, there may be many options for care.